 You may read your campus paper or Facebook news each week but it is very helpful to keep up with major news that goes on outside of campus.
 Both the New York Times and Wall Street Journal offer college students digital access to their papers for just $1 a week.
 If you want an abbreviated version of the news you can check out TheSkimm or MorningBrew for free.
 The idea is to get outside the bubble of campus and keep up with what is happening in the world.
 Staying current on the news, especially in your field of interest, will help you speak intelligently while in class, networking and interviewing.

 Do you want to know what my son did?
 He does have a resume (yes, I proofed it!), and a skeleton profile on LinkedIn with just his name and school information.
-As much as I want him to go to the Career Fair, I am not sure if he will make it… some excuse about classes and timing.
-He did clean up his Facebook and Instagram account.
+As much as I want him to go to the Career Fair, I am not sure if he will attend… some excuse about classes and timing.
+He did clean up his Facebook and Instagram accounts.
 However, ESPN Sports Center is still his primary news source.

 The truth is that no one can force you to go or do anything.
 It’s up to you!
 You have to want it!
 Some want it sooner than others.
 Some are still adjusting to college life and trying to figure it out.
 And that’s ok.
 I will have to let my son figure some things out on his own.
 He knows where to find me if he needs help.

-If you would like to learn more about how Next Great Step helps college students and recent grads get the job, visit www.nextgreatstep.com.
+If you would like to learn more about how Next Great Step helps college students and recent grads get the job, call us at 973-577-6161 or visit www.nextgreatstep.com.